zac-heisey/docs-jekyll-theme/_docs/difference-between-wills-trusts.md

 ## Which One Is Right for You?

-Choosing which option is right for you comes down to how you want your affairs to be settled and what types of assets your estate includes.
-EstateLawFAQs specializes in estate planning and can answer your questions to help you decide between a will and trust.
+Choosing which option is right for you comes down to how you want your affairs to be settled and what [types of assets your estate includes](/docs/what-is-included-in-an-estate-plan/).
+EstateLawFAQs specializes in estate planning information and can answer your questions to help you decide between a will and trust, [find an estate planning attorney](/estate-planning-attorneys/), and more.